 Here are a few popular ERP solution providers among businesses:

 But it is hard for businesses to analyze all options.
-In addition, to successfully implement the right ERP system, companies need to pick the best implementation partner to make it a success.
-Like a good implementation partner we have done the hard work for you.
-We have picked two of the most popular ERP solutions and matched them up.
+In addition, to successfully implement the right ERP system, companies need an experienced, reputable implementation partner.
+And like any good implementation partner would, we’ve done the legwork for you and picked two of the most popular ERP solutions and matched them up.

 NetSuite and SAP Business One make a few of the most popular ERP software among businesses.